SAML-Toolkits/php-saml/README.md

 toolkit (because the external and the Saml2 libraries files are loaded).

-If you wrote the code of your SAML app for the version 1 of the PHP-SAML toolkit you will need to load the compatibility.php, file which loads the SAML library files, in addition to the the _toolkit_loader.php.
+If you wrote the code of your SAML app for the version 1 of the PHP-SAML toolkit you will need to load the `compatibility.php`, file which loads the SAML library files, in addition to the the `_toolkit_loader.php`.

 That SAML library uses the new classes and methods of the latest version of the toolkits but maintain the old classes, methods, and workflow of the old process